xlISInner/RGK-Features/README.md

      + Will no longer cause lag like in the free version of the script!
   + Gravity Changer
   + Staff Notifier (Will automatically kick you if a Ro-Ghoul staff member joins your game!)
+  + No block knockback (Will remove the push back that happens you block an attack!)
   + Invisibility (Will make you invisible.
 Visible for everyone!)
   + Remove NameTag (Will remove the name above your character!
 Visible for everyone!)
   + Join smallest Server